-Tetrahydrocannabinol, the chemical in marijuana that makes people feel “high,” can stay in the body for several days or even weeks.
+Tetrahydrocannabinol, the chemical in cannabis that makes people feel “high” can stay in the body for several days or even weeks.

 The length of time this chemical stays in the body or continues to show in a drug test depends on many factors.
 These include: